Davospike/segpSPA/Documentation/Backend/README.md

 ###### [Designing the data model]

-- got up excel spreadsheet (old SQL) + old ER diagram
+- Pulled up excel spreadsheet (old SQL) + old ER diagram
 - changed excel spreadsheet to make documents for noSQL DB - saved in *noSQLDBdevelopment/NoSQLDatabaseModel*
   - a document in noSQL is a collection of data, like an entity.
   - we split ours up by similar tables as we had before, and removed the join table